iamtienng/idol-recognition-system/README.md

 ### Installation
 * Open 3 Projects in NetBeans and run
+* Locate Java Library in Library folder if needed
 * Change your Face API Subscription Key and Bing Image Search API Subscription Key in IdolrecognitionserverApplication.java
 * Idolrecognitionserver
 * IdolRecognitionClient